Johan Hammar: Loan to Fredrikstad

-With his first team opportunities at Malmö FF, Hammar moved to Norwegian side Fredrikstad on loan for the rest of the season.
+With his first-team opportunities limited at Malmö, Hammar moved to Norwegian side Fredrikstad on loan for the rest of the season.
 Hammar made his Fredrikstad debut, in the opening game of the season, in a 1–1 draw against Brann.
 In the next game against Hødd, Hammar provided an assist to set up one of the goals, in a 2–2 draw and scoring his first goal for the club on 23 April 2015, in a 5–1 win over As IL.
 Hammar then scored his first league goal for the club on 25 May 2015, in a 2–2 draw against Follo.
 After suffering from an injury, Hammar went on to make 25 appearances and scoring two times in all competitions.
 At the end of the season, he returned to his parent club.

 Örgryte IS

 Following his loan spell at Fredrikstad came to an end, Hammar left Malmö FF, to join Örgryte IS, signing a two-year contract.

 Hammar played his first game in the Superettan on 3 April 2016 against Ljungskile, which resulted in a 1–1 draw, in the opening game of the season.
 On 23 July 2016, he scored his first goal, in a 3–2 win over Degerfors A month later on 26 August 2016, Hammar scored the winning goal in extra time, in a 2–1 win over BK Höllviken in the second round of the Svenska Cupen.
 In his first season at the club, Hammar established himself in the starting-eleven and went on to make twenty-eight appearances and scoring once in all competitions.
 Hammar missed two matches, due to special leave and suspension.

 Ahead of the 2017 season, Hammar was linked with a move away from Örgryte IS, with top clubs in Sweden keen on signing him.
 Despite the transfer speculation, Hammar was named captain of Örgryte IS ahead of the 2017 season In the 2017 season, Hammar scored the first goal for Örgryte IS, after just three minutes in their first game of the Superettan season, in a 2–1 win over Varbergs BoIS.
 He then continued to established himself in the first team for the side, as well as, being captain, throughout the season.
 Later on in the season, Hammar also scored against Östers IF and Gefle IF.
 Despite missing two matches later in the season, Hammer went on to make 33 appearances and scoring 3 times in all competitions.

 At the end of the 2017 season, Hammar decided not to renew his contract at Örgryte IS and signed a contract at Allsvenskan club BK Häcken instead.